neumino/neumino.github.io/movies.md

+### Diary of a Wimpy Kid: The Long Haul
+*Released on 2017-05-19, vote average 5*

+A Heffley family road trip to attend Meemaw&#39;s 90th birthday party goes hilariously off course thanks to Greg&#39;s newest scheme to get to a video gaming convention.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/nlI3Ykm3HV4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

 ### Harry Styles: Behind the Album
 *Released on 2017-05-15, vote average 10*

-Harry Styles: Behind the Album, a new film from production company Fulwell 73, chronicles Harry’s musical journey while creating his much anticipated debut solo album.
+Chronicles Harry’s musical journey while creating his much anticipated debut solo album.
 The film features exclusive interviews and behind the scenes footage shot in Jamaica, Los Angeles and London during the making of the album and is complemented by Harry and his band performing songs from it for the first time at the world famous Abbey Road Studios in London.

 <iframe id="player"
 	type="text/html"